ArekuDev/CardDeckPHP/README.md

 # CardDeckPHP
-simple class that creates, shuffles, and deals from a deck of standard poker cards
+This is a simple PHP class that creates, shuffles, and deals from a deck of standard poker cards.

+See index.test.php for usage